cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

     ibmcloud ks workers <clusterId>
     kubectl get nodes -o wide

+## Kubernetes Namepaces

 Before we begin we should set up a Kubernetes Namespace.
 This allows us to group all our Kubernetes objects together under our project, and separate them from other potential projects on the same cluster.
 By default, the 'default' namespace is used, but by using a custom one, it gives us flexibility in managing it later.
+When we use a non-default namespace, we need to migrate all the secrets over so that the tokens use to authenticate agains the Cloud Container Register are available when we pull images.

 1. Create a Kubernetes Namespace and use it in the current context.